strong-roots-capital/od/README.md

     - All functions support [partial-application]
 - dependency-free
     - [Zero dependencies] were used in the making of this library
-- efficient
-    - [Rollup] ensures the smallest code-size and fastest load-times

 [JavaScript Date]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date
 [common pitfalls]: doc/documentation.md